sampsyo/cs6120/content/blog/2025-12-16-stateful-allo.md

 # Design and Implementation
 <img src="./2025-12-16-stateful-allo/overview.png" alt="allo to mlir to hls" width="310"/>
+This is the overview of our compilation flow.
+We'll use this scalar accumulator example to explain each step.

 ```python
 # A kernel that accumulates values across invocations